 Do I have a Hemolytic Uremic Syndrome Lawsuit?

-The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus exclusively on the representation of plaintiffs in E. coli food poisoning lawsuits.
-We are handling individual litigation nationwide and currently accepting new cases in all 50 states.
+The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focus exclusively on the representation of plaintiffs in hemolytic uremic syndrome lawsuits.
+We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.